WillL05/comp2850-hci-starter/wk09/research/tasks.md

 - HTMX
 ---

-## Task 4: Delete Completed Task
+## Task 4: Completed All Tasks
-**Scenario**: You've completed "worksheet 3" and want to remove it.
+**Scenario**: You have completed all your listed tasks for COMP2870

 **Instructions**:
-1. Find task "worksheet 3"
-2. Delete it
-3. Confirm it's gone

-**Success criteria**:
-- Confirmation shown (HTMX) OR form submits (no-JS)
-- Task removed from list
-- Status message announced

-**Inclusion focus**: Confirmation (HTMX has `hx-confirm`, no-JS has none - documented trade-off)

-**Metrics**:
-- 10 seconds
-- 1
-- 0
-- HTMX
----

-## Task 4: Delete Completed Task
-**Scenario**: You've want to see all your COMP2870 worksheets

-**Instructions**:
 1. Filter by COMP2870
-2. Confirm that all COMP2870 worksheets show and allow for deletion and edit
+2. Delete all listed tasks
+3. No tasks should remain

 **Success criteria**:
 - added COMP2870 tasks show
 - doesn't show tasks not comtaining the keyword
+- Task removed from list
+- Status message announced
-- can edit and delete filtered tasks
+- No tasks remain

-**Inclusion focus**: keyboard-only editing, Focus management
+**Inclusion focus**: Focus management, keyboard-only editing, delete button, cancel button

 **Metrics**:
-- 20 seconds
+- 50 seconds
 - 1
 - 0
 - HTMX